Have you been thinking of getting an Australian Working Holiday visa?

 Of course, everyone wants to know how much they will make.
 But that will vary… Here’s a bit of an idea to get your wheels turning.

 - Farming is where you might see the biggest variance.
 If you drive a tractor, you’ll earn more.
-If you’re willing to work crazy hours and do backbreaking work all day, you’ll earn more.
-If you happen to be unfortunate enough to cross paths with a sheisty farmer, you could get screwed, I’ve read countless stories.
+If you’re willing to work crazy hours and do backbreaking work all day, you’ll make more.
+And if you happen to be unfortunate enough to cross paths with a sheisty farmer, you could get screwed; I’ve read countless stories.
 Be careful who you work with and demand a livable wage or walk out.
 Sometimes you get paid by the bucket (like literally, how many buckets you fill with crops), and sometimes by the hour.
-You could earn anything from $400-$1000 per week depending on experience, season, and hours worked.
+You could earn anything from $600-$1500 (US$450-$1125) per week depending on experience, season, and hours worked.
 Accommodation is often provided or offered at a discount.

 - How to Live and Work in Australia as an American Expat